Finding a New Physician

 | Do not Settle

-How do you find a doctor with the best credentials, a good bedside manner, and a warm personality?
+How do you find a physician with the best credentials, a good bedside manner, and a warm personality?
 There are many ways to find a physician, but only a few methods will produce the right chemistry.

 Finding a New Physician

 Your local hospital or community medical center most likely has a physician referral service.
 Use it.
-When you call the service, have your questions about the doctor ready.
+When you call the service, have your questions about the physician ready.
 A sample question list may look like this:

-- Is the doctor male or female?
+- Is the physician male or female?

-- What are his/her specialties?
+- What are the physician's's specialties?

 - Is the physician Board certified?